 The Administration Department provides the administrative and personnel functions of the city.
-Services offered in the Administration Department include citizens assistance, public information, and employment opportunities.
+Services offered in the Administration Department include citizen assistance, public information, and employment opportunities.

 Phone Number: (760) 499-5002

 The City Manager for the City of Ridgecrest is the head of the government of the City under the direction and control of the Council.
 Some of the City Manager’s duties include: enforcing the laws and regulations of the City, State and Federal government, providing direction to department heads and employees, preparation of rules and regulations, conducting studies, keeping the Council advised on financial condition of the City, and assisting in the preparation of the annual City budget to Council for approval.
 Performance of other duties may be delegated from time to time by other action of Council.
 All departments report to the City Manager and he in turn is responsible for the appointment of all department heads.
 In essence, in the City of Ridgecrest, the City Manager is the head of the City government under the direction of the City Council.